This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Can You Make your own mittens?

-You can absolutely knit your own mittens.
+You can definitely make your own mittens.

 What needles are best for knitting mittens?

-Can you knit mittens with straight needles?
+Can you knit mittens on straight needles?

 How to knit hand mittens?